psiservices-parkerschellenberg/VideoGamesReact/README.md

 # VideoGamesReact

-Third attempt to make a video games app which stores data on different video games including their Title, Release Date, Developer, and Price and allows the user to perform CRUD operations.
+React app which stores data on different video games including their Title, Release Date, Developer, and Price and allows the user to perform CRUD operations.

-Visual Studio project template (Web): ASP.NET Core with React.js
+REST API written in C# using Visual Studio project template: ASP.NET Core with React.js (Web)

-Visual Studio project template: SQL Server Database Project - used to create and manage the database
+Database created and managed using Microsoft SQL Server and Visual Studio project template: SQL Server Database Project

-Insight.Database for ORM
+Insight.Database used as micro-ORM

+Yup and formik used for form validation